Susan Coyle

-Major General Susan May Coyle, AM, CSC, DSM (born 21 May 1970) is a senior officer in the Australian Army.
+Lieutenant General Susan May Coyle, AM, CSC, DSM (born 21 May 1970) is a senior officer in the Australian Army.
 She joined the army as a reservist in 1987 and, following training at the Australian Defence Force Academy, was commissioned into the Royal Australian Corps of Signals in 1992.
 She has commanded the 104th Signal Squadron (2003–04), 17th Signal Regiment (2009–10), Task Group Afghanistan (2015) and the 6th Combat Support Brigade (2017–19), and has deployed on operations to East Timor, the Solomon Islands and Afghanistan.
 She was appointed Commander Joint Task Force 633, with responsibility for all Australian operations in the Middle East, from January to November 2020.
 She was the first woman to command the task force, which had oversight for 1,200 personnel under Operation Accordion.
-Coyle was Head Information Warfare from January 2021 to November 2022, when she was appointed Commander Forces Command.
+Coyle was Head Information Warfare from January 2021 to November 2022, Commander Forces Command from November 2022 to June 2024, and assumed the role of Chief of Joint Capabilities in July 2024.

 Early life

 Coyle was born on 21 May 1970 in Kyogle, a small town in the Northern Rivers region of New South Wales.
 Coyle has an elder sister, Alice, and three brothers.
 Alice joined the Australian Army Reserve and served in the Royal Australian Corps of Signals in the 1980s, which inspired Susan to a career in the Australian Army.
 During her final years at Oxley High School in Tamworth, Coyle was sponsored under the Australian Defence Force Academy (ADFA) scholarship scheme and joined the Australian Army Reserve herself, serving with the 12th/16th Hunter River Lancers.
 She graduated from Oxley High in 1988 and, the following January, entered ADFA as an Australian Army officer cadet.